amyconroy/Wireworld/README.md

 ## Wireworld
-Adaption of the [wireworld cellular automaton](https://en.wikipedia.org/wiki/Wireworld), completed in October 2019 for the Programming in C module of the MSc Computer Science Course at the University of Bristol.
+Adaption of the [wireworld cellular automaton](https://en.wikipedia.org/wiki/Wireworld), completed in October 2019.
 Wireworld is formed from a 2D grid of cells, simulating digitical electronics.
 The four states for the cells are 'empty', 'electron head', 'electron tail', or 'copper'.
 The next generation of cells follows the rules, where n is the number of electron heads in the 8-surrounding cells:
 * empty − > empty
 * electron head − > electron tail
 * electron tail − > copper